kaboc/pot/packages/pottery/README.md

 ### Pottery

-Creates a pot as pending if it is not necessary yet at the start of an app.
+Create a pot as pending if it is not necessary yet at the start of an app.

 ```dart
 final counterNotifierPot = Pot.pending<CounterNotifier>();